-DEET: DEET is registered with the EPA and endorsed by the Centers for Disease Control (CDC).
-It is a highly effective mosquito repellent, but there are some concerns about its toxicity.
-Though many studies have determined that DEET is safe for human use, it’s not a good choice for young children.
-In high doses, it may cause skin reactions.
+DEET: This highly effective mosquito repellent is registered with the EPA and endorsed by the Centers for Disease Control (CDC), but there are some concerns about its toxicity.
+Though many studies have determined that DEET is safe for human use, it isn’t a good choice for young children.
+In high doses, it might cause skin reactions.
 It’s also harmful if ingested.
-DEET effectiveness does not increase with a concentration higher than 50%.
+DEET’s effectiveness does not increase with a concentration higher than 50%.

 Picaridin: Like DEET, this synthetic repellent is very effective against mosquitoes.
-It’s also odorless and not likely to irritate the skin.
+It’s also odorless and unlikely to irritate the skin.

 Oil of lemon eucalyptus: This mosquito repellent is a synthetic derivative of eucalyptus plant oil.
-It’s nearly as effective as the chemical DEET, and it is not suitable for use on young children.
+It’s nearly as effective as the chemical DEET, but it is not suitable for use on young children.

 Permethrin: This mosquito repellent is meant to be applied to clothing, not directly on the skin.
-It’s a biodegradable substance, but it’s been known to cause irritation in some cases.
-It can also be applied to gear, such as tents.
-You can purchase clothing that’s already treated with permethrin.
-One cause for concern is that it’s toxic to many insects other than mosquitoes, including bees.
+It can also be applied to tents and other gear.
+You can also purchase clothing treated with permethrin.
+It’s a biodegradable substance, but it has been known to cause skin irritation in some cases.
+One cause for concern is that it is toxic to many insects other than mosquitoes, including beneficial insects like bees.
 It’s also harmful to fish, so it’s a poor repellent choice around bodies of water.

-IR3535: IR3535 is a synthetic plant oil that is commonly used in Europe as a mosquito repellent.
+IR3535: This synthetic plant oil is commonly used in Europe as a mosquito repellent.
 Studies have not shown it to be harmful or toxic to humans.

-Different active ingredients and concentrations will protect you from mosquito bites for varying lengths of time.
-Usually, the higher the percentage of the active ingredient, the longer the repellent will protect you, though some active ingredients plateau above certain concentrations.
-Mosquito repellents with natural ingredients don’t protect you for as long as synthetic repellents, and they need to be reapplied.
+The length of time a mosquito repellent is effective differs with the active ingredients and their concentration.
+Usually, the higher the percentage of the active ingredient, the longer the repellent will protect you, though some ingredients plateau above certain concentrations.
+Mosquito repellents with natural ingredients don’t protect you for as long a period as synthetic repellents, and they need to be reapplied to stay effective.

-Of the other mosquito repellents, picaridin lasts for a maximum of eight hours, oil of lemon eucalyptus lasts for a maximum of six hours, and plant-based ingredients last for a maximum of two hours.
+Of the other mosquito repellents, picaridin lasts for a maximum of 8 hours, oil of lemon eucalyptus lasts for a maximum of 6 hours, and most other plant-based ingredients last for a maximum of 2 hours.

 Because they are pesticides, most mosquito repellents need to be registered with the EPA before they can be brought to market.
-That said, many active ingredients in repellents are considered safe for human use but are not recognized as effective by the EPA.
+That said, many active ingredients in repellents are considered safe for human use but aren’t recognized as effective by the EPA.
 These ingredients are non-registered.

 Registered mosquito repellents